mrdrbob/aoc-2020/README.md

 So for this one there's a bunch of records.
 Sometimes the records have newlines, but records are separated by an empty line.
 Again, I kind of took the easy route.
 I read the entire file into memory, then split on double new lines.
 Then I split on single new-lines and flatted the results to build a simple key-value pair representation of the record.

 Once that was done, it just checking that all the required keys existed for each record.
 I wanted my list of required keys to be data, so I attempted to make a `const` array of those keys.
 Not 100% certain I did that correctly.

+### Day 4 - Part 2

+I won't lie, this part of the challenge felt a lot like work.
+Probably because I do a fair amount of validation at my day job, so this wasn't much different.
+I did decide not to use regexes.
+The most challenging part was just getting all the little details right, and translating the C# `Where`/`Select`/etc in my head to similar constructs in Rust.